At some point in the past week (or five minutes ago after a Google search), you’ve made a resolution to change your life.

 You’re not just dragging yourself out of bed early, you’re getting up earlier so you can work on your side business before your kids get up so you can set money aside for their college education.

-In our flagship online course, the Nerd Fitness Academy, we refer to this as your “Big Why.”
+In our 1-on-1 Coaching Program and throughout Nerd Fitness Prime, we refer to this as your “Big Why.”
 Without it, you’re just forcing yourself to do things you don’t like to do – that’ll never last.

 Tie it to a greater cause and you’re infinitely more likely to push through the muck and mire to get it done.